Eduardo Gullas: 2013 elections

-In 2013, Gullas, running for the city mayorship of Talisay under the Nacionalista and his Alayon Party, lost in an upset to businessman-inventor Johnny (JVR) delos Reyes by a margin of 736 votes; thus his only electoral defeat in his political career.
+In 2013, Gullas, running for the city mayorship of Talisay under the NP–Alayon, lost in an upset to businessman-inventor Johnny (JVR) delos Reyes by a margin of 736 votes; thus his only electoral defeat in his political career.
 His candidacy had been marred by massive opposition from those affected, both by the 2011 closure of the old public market in Tabunok, which he reopened in the final days of the campaign, as well as by the city government's decision to relocate the market to another barangay.
 He later conceded defeat.

 2016 victory; prior to retirement

 In 2016, the Gullas family regained the city as Eddiegul defeated re-electionist delos Reyes by a margin of more than 35 thousand votes.
 He served for the second time as city mayor until 2019.

 Gullas was among the 70 representatives who voted for the denial of a new franchise for ABS-CBN.

 He retired from politics in 2022.